cisagov/Malcolm/docs/quickstart.md

 The `build.sh` script can build Malcolm's Docker images from scratch.
 See [Building from source](development.md#Build) for more information.

 ### Initial configuration

+The scripts to control Malcolm require Python 3.
+The [`install.py`](malcolm-config.md#ConfigAndTuning) script requires the [requests](https://docs.python-requests.org/en/latest/) module for Python 3, and will make use of the [pythondialog](https://pythondialog.sourceforge.io/) module for user interaction (on Linux) if it is available.

 You must run [`auth_setup`](authsetup.md#AuthSetup) prior to pulling Malcolm's Docker images.
 You should also ensure your system configuration and `docker-compose.yml` settings are tuned by running `./scripts/install.py` or `./scripts/install.py --configure` (see [System configuration and tuning](malcolm-config.md#ConfigAndTuning)).